pytorch/pytorch/docs/source/notes/cpu_threading_torchscript_inference.rst

         runtimes.append(r)
     # ... plotting (threads, runtimes) ...

-Using a system based on Intel Xeon E5-2680 CPU (24 physical cores), this script results in the following plot:
+Running the script on a system with 24 physical CPU cores (Xeon E5-2680, MKL and OpenMP based build) results in the following runtimes:

 .. image:: cpu_threading_runtimes.svg
    :width: 75%